mortezakowkabi/jcb-persian-documentation/022-Global-Settings-of-Component-Builder.md

 UiKit is a front-end framework that JCB optionally supports in both backend and frontend development.

 Currently, UiKit is primarily implemented in limited backend areas.
-It is intended for potential future use in JCB’s frontend component structure (for example, when building frontend interfaces or dashboards).
+It is intended for potential future use in JCB's frontend component structure (for example, when building frontend interfaces or dashboards).

 You can safely leave these settings unchanged unless you are specifically working with UiKit-based front-end functionality.